-All transactions in the eligibility period relating to actual expenditure/income under the project must be recorded using a numbering system in which the project is given a specific identifiable number.
+All transactions (Staff costs and Direct costs) incurred in the eligibility period relating to actual expenditure/income under the project must be recorded using a numbering system in which the project is given a specific identifiable number.

-Although no proof of payment will be required for Staff costs at Final Report stage or in case of an audit, the beneficiary shall keep track of the time spent by the staff that have been working on the project.
+Proof of payment will be required for Staff costs and Direct costs at Final report stage or in case of an audit.
+In case of Staff costs, the beneficiary shall keep track of the time spent by the staff that has been working on the project.
 These records should take the form of timesheets identifying the person, his/her function, the time/period spent on the project and the kind of activity carried out.